tarantool/tarantool/changelogs/unreleased/gh_7339_fk_drop_in_one_txn.md

 ## bugfix/core

-* Now referenced space or used function can be dropped in the same transaction with referencing constraint or space (gh-7339).
+* A referenced space or a function being used in a constraint can now be dropped in the same transaction with the referencing constraint or space (gh-7339).